Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 I am working on exploring how Artificial Intelligence (AI) empowers healthcare.
 Specifically, my current research mainly focuses on surgical robots and medical image processing.
 To facilitate life (my laziness), I am also very interested in Brain-Computer Interface (BCI).
 Soft robotics and continuum robotics also attract my attention.

-Reach me at yaotianliang2003@gmail.com or 2150248@tongji.edu.cn or 1814912393@qq.com if you want to discuss research ideas or cooperate with me.
+Reach me at yaotianliang2003@gmail.com if you want to discuss research ideas or cooperate with me.
 Welcome!!!

 ### Recent News
 * 2023.07--One of our journal papers (my first journal paper) is **under review** in Computers in Biology and Medicine.